AmandinePingetPhD/PianoMaster/README.md

 * Developpement / back-end : Python
 * Front-end based on Django framework with JavaScript
-* BDD : SQLite (initial) - evolution : document-based SGBD (MongoDB for music sheets)
+* BDD : SQLite (initial) - evolution : document-based SGBD (MongoDB for music sheets) MySQL with Pythonanywhere?
-* To be deployed with : to define
+* To be deployed with : Pythonanywhere : in progress

 Evolution :
 * Other instruments (guitar,...)